5 Advantages of Being a Progressive Care Unit Travel Nurse

 Progressive care unit nursing is still a relatively new concept.
 Few studies have been done regarding PCU impact, and guidelines are still being established.

-Specializing in this field puts RNs in a pioneering position to take initiative and make an impact on future PCU policies and standards.
+Specializing in this field puts RNs in a pioneering position to take the initiative and impact future PCU policies and standards.